 A properly-functioning spray booth is critical to your coating success.
-But no matter the type of paint booth, they need filters to work properly.
+But no matter the type of paint booth, the filters should work properly.
 Filters are essential, as they ensure air entering the spray booth is clean and free of contaminants while also preventing harmful chemicals from exiting through the exhaust.
 They serve an important function and are critical to a spray booth for a variety of reasons.

 Paint booth filters are critical for a safe and effective painting process.
-Without proper filtration, paint overspray can escape into the environment, creating a hazardous and unhealthy work environment.
+Without proper filtration, paint overspray can escape into the environment, creating a hazardous and unhealthy workplace.
+Proper paint booth filtration impacts air quality as well as increases the risk of fires and explosions from flammable paint particles in the air.
 Additionally, overspray can settle on surrounding surfaces, affecting the quality of the finished product.
-Proper paint booth filtration is necessary to maintain the quality of the air in the workspace, as well as to reduce the risk of fires and explosions from flammable paint particles in the air.

 Following safety protocols (using filters) is also the law.
 Although state requirements vary, general guidelines exist to meet OSHA standards.
 EPA standards also exist to ensure workers are kept safe and the air continues to be as clean as possible from hazardous materials.

 There are air makeup filters, intake filters, and exhaust filters.